jafingerhut/jafingerhut.github.com/notes/lsp-notes.md

                 (setq indent-tabs-mode nil)
                 (viper-mode)))

-I added this line from the above, immediately after the last of those
+I added the following text, copied from the last part of the big block of recommended `init.el` code above, and put it in my dotfiles `init.el` immediately after the `(add-hook 'clojure-mode-hook ...)` expression that it currently contains:
-lines:

     (add-hook 'clojure-mode-hook 'lsp)
     (add-hook 'clojurescript-mode-hook 'lsp)